John Carter (film): Premiere

 Disney scheduled the late February premiere for Regal's LA Live Theatre in downtown Los Angeles, rather than the El Capitan Theatre in Hollywood, which it owned and had renovated extensively.
-The choice of venue has been described as "odd", since Disney had held most of its premieres, particularly of big-budget franchise films, there since the renovation.
+The choice of venue has been described as "odd", since Disney had held most of its premieres, particularly of big-budget franchise films, at the El Capitan.
 In a news release announcing the premiere, Disney highlighted that the movie would be shown in 3D on a 70 ft screen to an audience of 800 in three theaters, ranging from the cast and crew and company executives to critics, D23 members and winners of contests.

 Collins, still unaware of the negative media perception of the film, recalls walking in and going down the red carpet behind Kitsch.
 She saw Rich Ross call him over and whisper something in his ear, after which he suddenly stepped back.
 When she caught up to Kitsch, she asked what Ross had told him that had so affected him. "'It's a disaster.'
 He just told me, 'It's going to be a fucking disaster.'"